MorphDiv/TeDDi_sample/Database/README.md

 An invalid text body will trigger a database a Python error.

-The basic workflow for adding new text files is to first add those files (and their directories if needed) to [tests/Corpus](tests/Corpus) and then to run the database loading routine in test mode:
+The basic workflow for adding new text files is to first add those files (and their directories if needed) to [100LC/Database/tests/Corpus](tests/Corpus) and then to run the database loading routine in test mode:

 `python3 load-database.py`

 This allows for quickly testing whether new files break the database loading routine due to errors like those mentioned above.
 Once the files' contents are loaded into the database without error (and the database's new contents should be eye-balled to make sure nothing weird happened), then the new files can be added to the [100LC/Corpus](../Corpus) directory (within their file folder structure, which might need to be created).
-At this point the test files can be removed from [tests/Corpus](tests/Corpus) and the full database pipeline can be run on all new and old files:
+At this point the test files can be removed from [100LC/Database/tests/Corpus](tests/Corpus) and the full database pipeline can be run on all new and old files:

 `python3 load-database.py -f`

 It is important to note that new text files for languages that already exist in the corpus directory do not require any special changes to the database loading routine if they adhere to the header template, its correct values, and to the correct text file formats described above.
 If the database loading routine crashes due to an error, these are usually trivial errors, like wrong values or incorrect formatting, that the user can easily fix.
 Hence, when new data comes it, it should be via [pull request](https://github.com/uzling/100LC/pulls), so that the database maintainer can follow the testing routine described above before checking that the data load correctly and then merge the pull request.

 However, there is an additional step that the database maintainer needs to do when adding *new* languages to the 100LC repository.
-When adding *new* languages to the `Corpus` directory, run the `merge_sources.Rmd` script in that directory before running the `load-database.py` pipeline, or you will get the following error:
+When adding *new* languages to the [100LC/Database/Corpus](..Corpus) directory, run the `merge_sources.Rmd` script in the [LangInfo directory](../LangInfo) before running the `load-database.py` pipeline, or you will get the following error:

 ```
 sqlalchemy.exc.IntegrityError: (sqlite3.IntegrityError) NOT NULL constraint failed: corpus.language_id